Drive Time vs. Mortgage: The Proximity Decision Model

 Inputs

-Assumes the same down payment %, loan term, and rate as the suburban home, with a $0 commute.
+Same down payment %, loan term, and rate as the Suburban Option; this path is modeled with no added commute cost.

 Defaults to the estimated 2026 IRS standard mileage rate (accounting for gas, maintenance, and depreciation), but you can input a custom rate.